TimothyStiles/hello-ts/README.md

 ![Example screenshot of golang code from [poly](https://github.com/bebop/poly) covered by tests being highlighted green.](./screenshots/golang-gutters.png)

-I'm not really a JS/TS developer but went down this rabbit hole when exploring vs-code extension development.
-I was surprised to find that there wasn't a simple way to get code highlighting like this for TypeScript.
+When I first got started with TypeScript I was surprised to find that there wasn't a simple way to get code highlighting like this.
 I'm sure there are other ways to do this but this is the simplest way I found.

 ![Example screenshot of typescript code in this repo covered by tests being highlighted green.](./screenshots/typescript-gutters.png)